 Flanger Pedal Parameter Controls

 Flanger is perhaps the most versatile modulation effect.
-We can get chorus sounds out of a flanger pedal and flanger pedals will often offer chorus, vibrato, and perhaps even a few other effects.
+We can get chorus sounds out of a flanger pedal, and flanger pedals will often offer chorus, vibrato, and perhaps even a few other effects.

 To help us understand the full extent of a flanger pedal, let's have a look at the common controls we'll have:

-The speed/rate control of flanger pedal controls the frequency of the LFO and, therefore, the speed of the flanger.
+The speed/rate control of a flanger pedal controls the frequency of the LFO and, therefore, the speed of the flanger.

 The Electro-Harmonix Stereo Electric Mistress (link to check the price on Amazon) offers a rate control along with a flanger depth control.
 As we can see, this pedal is a two-in-one flanger/chorus.

-The delay time control will either do the same thing as the depth control or it will set the base delay time for the flanger (which the LFO will modulate about).
-Remember that, for flanging, it’s best to keep the delay times short.
+The delay time control will either do the same thing as the depth control, or it will set the base delay time for the flanger (which the LFO will modulate about).
+Remember that, for flanging, it's best to keep the delay times short.

-The width control of flanger pedal is the same thing as the depth control.
+The width control of a flanger pedal is the same thing as the depth control.
 It controls how wide the sweep of the flanging effect will be.

-The manual control of flanger pedal will control the base delay time of the phase-shifting circuit and, therefore, the centre point for the comb filter to sweep about.
+The manual control of a flanger pedal will control the base delay time of the phase-shifting circuit and, therefore, the centre point for the comb filter to sweep about.

-The feedback control of flanger pedal affects the level of signal that is fed back into the phase-shifting circuit.
-As we’ve mentioned, adding more feedback to the flanger will cause an increase in the resonances of the comb filter and, therefore, the overall intensity of the effect.
+The feedback control of a flanger pedal affects the level of signal that is fed back into the phase-shifting circuit.
+As we've mentioned, adding more feedback to the flanger will cause an increase in the resonances of the comb filter and, therefore, the overall intensity of the effect.

 Feedback is sometimes labelled as “regeneration or “regen”.